Hindu Samskriti Ten Questions About Hinduism people ask and ten terrific answers! -3

 of culture and religion for

 thousands of years.
-Europe, on the
+Europe,

 other hand, has seen millenniums